About Graphic Design

 The high ground above the Mississippi River is an environment where landscape, climate, history, and culture allow for a lifestyle that is uniquely suited to the artistic temperament.

 Graphic design occupies offices, classrooms, and studio spaces in the Art Building, which houses the Design Shop, Fabrication Factory, and IDEA Hub, along with two teaching labs equipped with state-of-the-art hardware and professional quality software for still and motion graphics, photography, digital imaging, web and interactive design, 3D modeling, and animation.

 Students have access to a traditional wood-working shop; digital fabrication, photography, and lighting equipment; large-format printers and scanners; an arboretum; a foundry; a motion-capture studio; high-end work stations; and more.

 The School of Art hosts exhibitions throughout the year at its on- and off-campus galleries.
 Students have abundant opportunities to see and experience innovative work from a wide range of perspectives and social themes.

-Renovations to the Studio Arts Building are underway.
-The building is the gateway to the historic part of campus and will promote arts to the community and provide state-of-the-art facilities and studios for students.
+Renovations to the Studio Arts Building are complete.
+The new Barnes Ogden Art & Design Complex is the gateway to the historic part of campus and will promote arts to the community and provide state-of-the-art facilities and studios for students.